 This fact sheet explains the valuation methods for raised breeding livestock and is a supplement to fact sheets in the financial statement series.1 Valuation of raised breeding livestock differs from purchased assets in that the cost of raised breeding livestock is incurred over a longer period of time.
 For tax purposes, costs of raising livestock may be claimed as expenses in the year they are incurred; thus, no tax basis is established.
 For financial reporting, however, a method must be adopted to establish a cost basis for income calculations.
 Base-value and full-cost absorption methods are discussed further in the following summary.
-Producers may find the simpler method of base-value can prove to be more cost effective and suitable for decision making.
+Producers may find the simpler method of base value can prove to be more cost effective and suitable for decision making.
+However, it is important to remain conservative, not placing too high of a value on any asset, and being consistent by using the same valuation method over time when using accounting methods.